truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

    ![SCALESidegradeReboot](/images/SCALE/SystemSettings/SidegradeRestart.png  "Reboot to Finish")

+After TrueNAS SCALE reboots, you might need to [use the Shell to configure the primary networking interfaces]({{< relref "ConsoleSetupMenuScale.md" >}}) to enable GUI accessibility.

+After gaining access to the UI, sign in with the admin user credentials created during installation.

+Go to **System > General** and [upload the system config file](/scale/scaletutorials/systemsettings/general/managesysconfigscale/#uploading-the-file).
+This migrates your CORE settings, imports your pools, shares, etc. into SCALE.
+The system reboots to apply the uploaded configuration.

 After TrueNAS SCALE reboots, sign in with the root user credentials used in CORE.
 Uploading the CORE config file deletes the **truenas_admin** user account created during a clean install and therefore requires you to [recreate it](#recreating-the-admin-user-account).

-After gaining access to the UI, you might need to [use the Shell to configure the primary networking interfaces]({{< relref "ConsoleSetupMenuScale.md" >}}) to enable GUI accessibility.

-After booting and gaining access to the UI, go to **System > General** and [upload the system config file](/scale/scaletutorials/systemsettings/general/managesysconfigscale/#uploading-the-file).
-This migrates your CORE settings, imports your pools, shares, etc. into SCALE.

 After uploading the config file, review each area of the UI previously configured in CORE to validate pools imported and settings migrated correctly.
 Begin with your network settings.